-Microsoft has introduced Bing Chat, which is available for testing, and is based on Open AI’s GPT-4.
+Microsoft has introduced Bing Chat, which is available for preview, and is based on Open AI’s GPT-4.
 It’s focused on searching for information and does have access to the internet.
 It takes your question, performs one or more web searches based on your question, and will then attempt to summarise and answer, giving references for the sites it uses.

 Bard is Google’s equivalent and is available for testing.
 Like Bing Chat, it can access the internet, but unlike Bing Chat, it doesn’t provide references for the sites it’s used to give its answers.

-Claude is more similar to ChatGPT and is produced by Anthropic, and is likely to be built into many applications going forward.
+Claude is similar to ChatGPT and is produced by Anthropic, and is likely to be built into many applications going forward.

 2.3.
 A summary of key capabilities, limitations, and concerns around ChatGPT and other Large Language Models.

 In considering generative AI, it’s important not only to understand its capabilities but also its limitations.
 We also believe users should have a broader understanding of the societal impact of generative AI.
 Some of the key themes are summarised here:

 As for the text generators, these have been trained on information scraped from the internet, and there is a lot of concern about the copyright of the training material.

 These work in a similar way to text generators – the user gives a prompt and one or more variations of images are produced.

 Image generation capabilities are being incorporated into general AI services, so Bing Chat, for example, can also generate images, using OpenAI’s DALL-E.